 NOTE: If comprehension of the extra bytes is required, this can be achieved by the use of a reserved coding in an earlier field.

 6.11 Proactive commands versus possible terminal response

-Table 6.1 shows for each proactive command the possible terminal response returned (marked by a "•" character).
+Tables 6.1 and 6.2 show for each proactive command the possible terminal response returned (marked by a "•" character).